mietek/halcyon-website/pages/reference/index.md

 Prevents building any layers, or the application.

-Intended to use on deploy machines incapable of building the application.
+Intended to use on install machines incapable of building the application.

 ### `HALCYON_NO_BUILD_LAYERS`